-All of the search parameters are contained within the URL, so you can share your view simply sharing the URL.
+All of the search parameters are contained within the URL.
+You can share your view by sharing the URL.

 A query is composed of terms and operators.

 A single term is a single word such as